Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-8. An indirect question, whose purpose is to remind the other side/party that negotiations will fail if there is no compromise, is
+8. A question whose purpose is to remind the other side/party that negotiations will fail if there is no compromise, is

 What do you think will happen if we don't agree:

-(phrase) This phrase can be used by both buyers and sellers.
+(phrase) This phrase can be used by both buyers and sellers, but more often by buyers.
 Its purpose is to warn the other side/party that if both sides/parties don't make a compromise then the negotiation will finish without a deal/agreement.
 It is very effective because it makes the side/party which is refusing to compromise consider the result of their actions/behaviour.
 It has the same purpose as the phrase 'would you prefer to lose the contract or make a concession', but is less direct.
 In Spanish: "qué cree que pasará si no estamos de acuerdo".

 Close